w3c/wai-easy-checks/content/color-contrast.md

 ### Accurate check

-You can use tools to test more thoroughly.
-These will do the math and then tell you whether there is sufficient contrast.
+Tools are available to help you test more thoroughly.
+These will do the math and tell you if the colors meet the correct ratios for sufficient contrast.

-There are many tools out there to help check the contrast between your text and the background.
 Some tools allow you to sample the colors directly.
+For example, by using an eye dropper to select the colors.
 Other tools need you to know what the <a href="https://simple.wikipedia.org/wiki/RGB">color code</a> is for the colors being checked.
 For example, RGB (238, 208, 9) or Hex #eed009 is the code for a gold/yellow color.

-To find tools that will help, search the [Evaluation Tools List](https://www.w3.org/WAI/ER/tools/) for 'color' or 'colour'.
+Search the [Evaluation Tools List](https://www.w3.org/WAI/ER/tools/) for 'color' or 'colour' to find tools that will help.

 ## Learn more